tpeterka/moab-diy/README.md

 # moab-diy
-Importing MOAB decomposition into DIY
+Importing a MOAB decomposition into DIY

 # Instructions for Building and Running